-As part of its regular roundtable series, our subscription publication PRNEWS asked questions of communicators who were honored as PR Professionals of the Year during 2018's PRNEWS Platinum Awards luncheon in NY.
-Topics they addressed included improving relations with journalists, what qualities PR pros need for success and how brands can maintain a human touch as technology dominates.
+As part of its roundtable series, our subscription publication PRNEWS asked communicators who were honored as PR Professionals of the Year during 2018's PRNEWS Platinum Awards luncheon in NY.
+The Platinums are PRNEWS' most prestigious awards program.
+Topics addressed included improving relations with journalists, what qualities PR pros need for success and how brands can maintain a human touch as technology dominates.
 Edited responses to several of the questions are below.

 Jon Sullivan, Director, Corporate Communications, Aflac